treat any clients under

 Sun damage is sometimes confused with hormonal pigmentation.
 The main difference is that sun damage has no uniform colour whereas hormonal pigmentation often is symmetrical on the face.

 Tips for dealing with sun damage

-Q: Can you treat all skin types?
+Q: Can you treat all skin types for sun damage?

 What our clients say